RobertGawron/GammaSpectrometer/02_SystemArchitecture/SystemTheory/SiPMAndCSA.md

 # SiPM and Charge Amplifier Readout

 ## 1. Purpose
-Theoretical background of the Silicon Photomultiplier (SiPM) and its readout using a charge‑sensitive amplifier.
+Theoretical background of the Silicon Photomultiplier (SiPM) and its readout using a charge-sensitive amplifier.

 ---
 ## 2. Definitions